The song of the week is 'Lonesome Road Blues' (a.k.a. 'I'm Goin' Down The Road Feelin' Bad) in the key of G.

 Notice the Bb note in measure 2 of lines 2, 3, and 4 on the melody sheets attached here.
 Relative to the key of G, the Bb note is the b3 (flatted third scale degree).
 Together with the b7 (for the key of G, an F note), making good use of this note will often add a 'bluesy' characteristic to your playing.

-onesome Road Blues is one of those small handful of songs that at a typical bluegrass jam it would not be out of the ordinary for it to be played either with or without singing: I have no idea which way I have played it more often at bluegrass jams.
+Lonesome Road Blues is one of those small handful of songs that at a typical bluegrass jam it would not be out of the ordinary for it to be played either with or without singing.

 Lonesome Road Blues is also one of those songs that may be sung either with or without a chorus.
-Other songs on the lists we use at the jam that are also like this include: Down The Road, Handsome Molly, Amazing Grace, and Little Birdie.
+Other songs that have been played at the jam that are also like this include: Down The Road, Amazing Grace, This Little Light Of Mine, and Little Birdie.
 When sung without a chorus, the set of lyrics that make up the chorus in the versions of Lonesome Road Blues that use a chorus will usually be sung as one of the verses in the song - usually as the first or as the last verse, or as both.

 For most of the songs that may be sung either with or without a chorus, I tend to choose to sing them without a chorus when I lead them at a jam, and this is how I sing Lonesome Road Blues.
 This arrangement allows more time for a greater number of breaks to be played without making the song unusually long.